- Practicalities of being a magistrate

 As the only collective and independent voice of the magistracy, we advocate on behalf of our members and inform others about the vital role of the magistracy.

-We speak directly to the senior judiciary, government, other national bodies, and media to promote the magistracy and shape the policy agenda.
+We speak directly to the senior judiciary, government, MPs, other national bodies, and the media to promote the magistracy and shape policy, on the things that matter to magistrates and our members in the adult, youth and family courts.

 How we do it

-We achieve our influencing aims by lobbying relevant agencies, representing the magistracy on decision-making groups and committees, conducting research and publishing advocacy reports, and responding to consultations and calls for evidence.
-As a member-led charity, all this work is shaped our five policy committees.
+We achieve our influencing aims by lobbying relevant agencies, representing the magistracy on decision-making groups and committees, conducting research and publishing advocacy reports and position statements, and responding to consultations and calls for evidence.
+As a member-led charity, all this work is shaped by our five policy committees.

-As well as meeting regularly with HM Courts and Tribunals Service, the Judicial Office, the Magistrates Leadership Executive and the Ministry of Justice to discuss the issues our members tell us matter most to them, we also share our findings and recommendations with and brief ministers, Lords, and Members of Parliament.
+As well as meeting regularly with the Ministry of Justice, HM Courts and Tribunals Service, the Judicial Office, and the Magistrates Leadership Executive to discuss the issues our members tell us matter most to them, we also share our findings and recommendations with and brief ministers, Lords, and Members of Parliament.

-At a local and regional level, volunteers from our branches are involved in influencing on a myriad of policy issues, from recruitment and training to rotas and allocations.
+At a local and regional level, volunteers from our branches are involved in influencing on a range of policy issues, from recruitment and training to rotas and allocations.

 Our efforts to raise public awareness about the amazing contribution magistrates make to their communities is perhaps best demonstrated via our Magistrates in the Community initiative.
-This sees teams of MA members deliver presentations to schools, colleges and community groups across England and Wales on a range of topics.
+This sees teams of MA members deliver presentations to schools, colleges and community groups across England and Wales on a range of topics from cyberbullying to knife crime to drugs.

 How you can get involved